-This is a favourite recipe from my latest eBook ' Stace's Quick & Healthy Breakfasts' recipe eBook.
-It's one of those quick ones you can whip up in 5 minutes, pop in the oven and come back to a made in bulk delight that you can munch on for 2-3 days.
+It's one of those quick ones you can whip up in 5 minutes, pop in the oven and come back to a made-in-bulk delight that you can munch on for 2-3 days.
 I'll often make a double batch and freeze them for those crazy busy mornings.
-Truth is they're great straight from the freezer.
+The truth is they're great straight from the freezer.